caiiiycuk/js-dos/v7/docs/overview.md

 ## js-dos bundle

-js-dos 6.22 has a very simple API to run a DOS program in browser.
-Before starting it you need to perform some setup:
+Previous version (6.22) has a very simple API to run a DOS program in the browser.
+BUT, before starting it you need to perform some setup:
 * download game archive (usually zip)
 * extract it
 * configure dos file system